 - Confirm the buyer’s commitment and action to proceed

 Every startup should develop a structured sales process that works for their business and their target buyer.
 The process should match the sales cycle stages, and should also adapt to meet the needs of different buyer personas and solutions.
 The key is to create a repeatable, effective sales process that enables sustainable sales growth.

-Download the sales process playbook for your startup.
+Download the sales process checklist for your startup.